100mslive/100ms-docs/common/basic_recording.md

 -   [How to implement SFU Recording](https://www.100ms.live/docs/server-side/v2/Destinations/recording)

 ## Recordings for Live Streaming Use-cases
-There are the type of live streaming recordings:
+There are the types of live streaming recordings:

 ### Video-on-demand Recording